 Oil and natural gas assets are grouped into cash generating units ("CGUs") for impairment testing.
-The Company has the following CGUs: Pembina, Rocky Mountain House, Pigeon Lake, Huxley and Red Deer/Minors.

 At the end of each reporting date, the Company considers various external and internal sources of information when assessing whether any indication exists that a CGU may be impaired or that an impairment loss recognized in prior periods may no longer exist or may have decreased.
 If any such indication exists, the Company estimates the CGU's recoverable amount.
 A CGU's recoverable amount is the higher of its value in use and its fair value less costs of disposal.